 The Management Agreement is for a term of nine years commencing on December 2, 1993, provided, that (i) it may be terminated on December 2, 1999 on 60 days' notice if a majority of the directors of Chemical who are not affiliates, officers, employees or former employees of Castle Harlan or Chemical find that Castle Harlan has failed to provide services under the Management Agreement adequately to Chemical and (ii) it terminates on the date on which CHPII or any other investment fund controlled by John K. Castle and/or Leonard M. Harlan, or either of them, transfers for consideration to one or more unaffiliated third parties at least a majority of the shares of INDSPEC Common Stock owned by CHPII on December 2, 1993 after giving effect to stock splits or other recapitalizations.

-The Exchange Agreement requires that, as a condition to commencement of the Exchange Offers, an agreement be entered into terminating the Management Agreement effective as of the closing date of the Exchange Offers, except for continuation of Chemical's obligations to indemnify Castle Harlan as provided in the Management Agreement.
+Chemical and Castle Harlan intend to enter into an agreement terminating the Management Agreement, effective as of the Closing Date, except for continuation of Chemical's obligations to indemnify Castle Harlan as provided in the Management Agreement.